 Are you tired of taking meds for your head and neck pain?

 Although headaches can have many possible different triggers, one thing is for sure – they happen for a reason.
-Headaches are your bodies way of telling you something isn’t right.
+Headaches are your body's way of telling you something isn’t right.
 As many of you might know headaches don’t always originate in or near where you feel pain.
 Everything’s connected in your body.
 For example, a wrist problem can actually be a spinal complication, or knee trouble can actually result from a hip issue.
-So headaches can of course be directly related to the spine, being caused by several ailments including misalignments (especially of the first two and lower cervical vertebre), poor posture, low back problems, and/or muscle spasms/triggerpoints.
+So headaches can, of course, be directly related to the spine, being caused by several ailments including misalignments (especially of the first two and lower cervical vertebrae), poor posture, low back problems, and/or muscle spasms/trigger points.
 Before any treatment is started it is important to rule out the rarer more serious causes of headaches that may require urgent medical attention.
 The majority of headaches are of two types: tension headaches (also known as cervicogenic headaches) and migraine headaches.
 There is a third, less common type of headache called cluster headaches that are a cousin of migraine headaches.